Find out more about BAFTA Crew Film & TV. Any further questions? Email us at [email protected].

 Yes, BAFTA Crew is aimed at those already working in the industry and welcomes HoDs, as well as colleagues from their department.

-Participants from previous BAFTA Crew programmes are welcome to apply if they feel they would benefit from joining the programme for another year.
-If selected, returning BAFTA Crew participants will pay a reduced joining fee of £15.
+Participants from previous BAFTA Crew programmes are welcome to re-join if they feel they would benefit from joining the programme for another year.

 How do I apply?